Teesside University Academic Team:-

 Dr Elizabeth Greene

 Rhys is the admin for the TUBA blog.
 He is a graduate tutor at Teesside University, where he carries out research whilst teaching anatomy, physiology, and forensic science.
 His background is in forensic anthropology, with focus on taphonomy and the determination of forensic relevance.
-For his PhD, he is investigating the processes of preservation and diagenesis in skeletal remains, and the association between the adherence of vivianite and excellent preservation.
+For his PhD, he is developing methods for visualising the archaeology at Vindolanda, including digital modelling and chemical mapping.
 When not busy at work, he is usually either hunting down the perfect cake or practicing his skills at being a one-man band.

 Hrafnhildur ‘Helga’ Halldorsdottir

-Helga has a background in languages and history and did an undergraduate degree in archaeology in Iceland where she later discovered her passion for the biological sciences through archaeobotany.
-Since then, her MSc in Archaeological Science at Durham University and interests have led her onto the dark path of analytical science and forensic approaches to past material culture.
+Helga has a background in languages and classics and did an undergraduate degree in archaeology in Iceland, where she later discovered her passion for the biological sciences through archaeobotany.
+Since then, her MSc in Archaeological Science at Durham University has led her onto the dark path of isotope analysis of bone and archaebotanical sample material.
 Currently, she is undertaking a PhD project at Teesside University, forming one part of the TUBA team, investigating the taphonomic factors that have brought us the very well preserved leather shoes discovered at Vindolanda.
-She is passionate about anything relating to mental health issues and awareness and her favourite things in life include drinking quality coffee, dancing, watching reality TV and eating dessert.
+She is passionate about all things taphonomy-related, as well as method development, experimental archaeology and data visualisation.